Check out the best mysteries for kids — must-read chapter books your child can’t put down. Perfect for suspense and thrills!

 Ted Hammond loves a good mystery, and in the spring of his fifth-grade year, he’s working on a big one.
 How can his school in the little town of Plattsford stay open next year if there are going to be only five students?
 Out here on the Great Plains in western Nebraska, everyone understands that if you lose the school, you lose the town.

 A shrinking school in a dying town.
 A face in the window of an empty house.
 At first these facts don’t seem to be related.
 But Ted Hammond learns that in a very small town, there’s no such thing as an isolated event.
-And the solution of one mystery is often the beginning of another. [chapter book, ages 8 and up]
+And the solution of one mystery is often the beginning of another. [middle grade, ages 8 and up]

 The Boys of San Joaquin by D. James Smith (2006)